orientechnologies/orientdb-docs/Network-Binary-Protocol.md

 Response: [(payload-status:byte)[(record-type:byte)(record-version:int)(record-content:bytes)]*]*
 ```
 Where:
--**version** the base version, record will returned only if has higher version
+- **version** the base version, record will returned only if has higher version
 - **fetch-plan**, the [fetch plan](Fetching-Strategies.md) to use or an empty string
 - **ignore-cache**, tells if the cache must be ignored: 1 = ignore the cache, 0 = not ignore. since protocol v.9 (introduced in release 1.0rc9)
 - **load-tombstones**, the flag which indicates whether information about deleted record should be loaded.
 The flag is applied only to autosharded storage and ignored otherwise.